opencomputeproject/SAI/doc/sai-ptf/warmboot.md

 The sequence diagram among `DUT`, `PTF` and `SONiC-MGMT` is as follows
 ![sequence](img/wamreboot_sequence.png)
 ### PTF-DUT
- Between PTF-DUT, PTF uses special APIs to warm shut down `saiserver`  after the warm reboot setUp (Sample code: [PTF-DUT](#ptf-dut-1))
+ Between PTF-DUT, PTF uses special APIs to warm shut down `saiserver`  after the warm reboot setUp

- In PTF especially, for the test case part, in order to reuse the previous test, add a wrapper to handle the rebooting stage
+ In PTF especially, for the test case part, in order to reuse the previous test, add a wrapper to handle the rebooting stage (Sample code: [PTF-DUT](#ptf-dut-1)).
 ### MGMT-DUT
 Between MGMT and DUT, Mgmt modifies the `\etc\sai.d\sai.profile` in DUT and controls the startup and shutdown of `saiserver` deployed in DUT.

 Before the ``Rebooting`` stage, as shown from the sequence diagram, MGMT will run DUT in ``pre-reboot`` stage, details as below:
 1. Before starting `saiserver` for the first time, we will update `sai.profile`, and save the configuration of DUT in the setup function of the case, for the next warm reboot of saiserver.
 (Sample code: [Mounting of sai.profile](#mounting-of-saiprofile))
 2. Start `saiserver` container